In early October 2016 we lost a pillar within our community, it was with great sadness and a heavy heart that we learned of Martin’s passing.

 Martin was at the centre of influencing the move away from institutionalised living in Ireland.
 After time spent travelling in America, Martin returned to Ireland with the mission of spreading the word about Independent Living.
 He was involved in establishing the Centre of Independent Living (CIL) in Ireland, which opened in March 1992 and specifically targeted funding for Personal Assistant (PA) services.
 There are over twenty CILs in the country today.

 Martin was the Co-Director of the European Network on Independent Living (ENIL), which represents the disability movement on human rights and social inclusion, until January 2015.
 ENIL is based on solidarity, peer support, deinstitutionalisation, democracy, self-representation, a cross disability approach and self-determination.

-Martin also works as a Support Officer for the Disability Federation of Ireland (DFI).
-He is the Director of Disability Options, a company which provides individual training and support to people with disabilities on Independent Living issues.
+Martin also worked as a Support Officer for the Disability Federation of Ireland (DFI).
+He was the Director of Disability Options, a company which provides individual training and support to people with disabilities on Independent Living issues.
 Mart

 in was a board member for ÁT and Headway, an organisation supporting people affected by brain injury, and gave over twenty years’ service to the State Board of the Citizens Information Board (CIB), leaving in March 2015.